 - Designing and Developing Online Learning,

-- Understanding how to integrate technology into all subject areas,
+- Integrating technology into all subject areas,

 Undergraduate students preparing to be teachers will be users and leaders of technology in classrooms and schools.
 The Educational Technology Minor gives them one more way to demonstrate their teaching skills.
 The Instructional Technology graduate degree program creates opportunities in classrooms and in the business community.